OpenMDAO/OpenMDAO-Framework/docs/arch-doc/geometry.rst

 **(trange, nodes) = GetEdge(vol, edge)**

-Returns the nodes associated with an edge in a given volume. *trange* returns the parameterization *t* in terms of the original curve coordinate (*t*).
+Returns the nodes associated with an edge in a given volume; *trange* returns the parameterization *t* in terms of the original curve coordinate (*t*).

 **(urange, nloop, loops, edges) = GetFace(vol, face)**